ScaffoldOps/scaffoldops-docs/docs/architecture/high-level-architecture.md

 ## Practical Incremental Notes

 - The current code already supports `RECEIVED`, `GENERATING`, `GENERATED`, `DEPLOYING`, `DEPLOYED`, and `FAILED` in the API contract.
-- The current deployed workflow only implements the intake plus generation shell.
+- The current deployed workflow implements intake plus generation to `GENERATED`.
-- The target state should add lifecycle update endpoints or an equivalent internal contract in `generator-api` before workers are expected to converge request state.
+- The current `artifactRef` is a pod-local `file://` URI under `/var/lib/generator-worker/manifests`.
+- The PVC preserves generated files across `generator-worker` pod recreation, but it is not a replacement for a real Artifact Store.
+- Artifact cleanup is asynchronous and idempotent over `artifact-cleanup-requested`.
 - The target state should also add idempotency handling, retry strategy, and durable event publication around the generation-to-deployment handoff.

 For the target-state sequence source, see [PlantUML source: `docs/uml/scaffoldops-flow.puml`](/home/victor/workspace/ScaffoldOps/scaffoldops-docs/docs/uml/scaffoldops-flow.puml).